 So, is any of this true?

-You know, don’t just take my word for it.
-Why don’t you try it yourself, and be the judge?
+So are you curious about the whole thing?
+About if you can do this yourself?
+Don’t just take my word for it, why don’t you try it yourself and be the judge?
 It’s not hard, if you are open to it.

 I’m writing a second part to this post, and it talks a bit more about the process.
 And there are many other posts about how to do this, because for me, too, it was (and is) trial and error, and a lot of dialogues focused on how exactly to make this work.